azamatbekmuratov/product/README.md

 ## How to run using Makefile

 ### Build and Run in docker
-1. Set in application.yml parameter api.review your IP address instead of localhost
+1. Set in application.yml parameter api.review IP address of Review service host instead of localhost
 2. Type in terminal make build-run